cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-jeff-mealo/index.md

   Today we meet Jeff Mealo, Senior Software Engineer at Gisual."
 ---

-Building and maintaining and open source project takes a village.
+Building and maintaining an open source project takes a village.
 In a mini-series on this blog we would like to highlight the work of our maintainers, component owners, and members of the larger community.

 Today's superstar: [Jeff Mealo](https://github.com/jmealo/).
-Jeff is a Senior Software Engineer at Gisual, where they specialize in detecting and diagnosing infrastructure outages through automation.
-Their outage analytics platform is powered by CloudNativePG, enabling organizations to quickly identify network issues and achieve significant truck roll reduction.
+Jeff is a Senior Software Engineer at Gisual, where a CloudNativePG-powered outage-analytics platform turns hours of triage into minutes of insight.
-Gisual both contributes engineering resources to CloudNativePG's development and relies on it to keep the lights on for themselves and their customers.
+Any business that can’t afford downtime due to power outages, fiber cuts, or other faults can pinpoint the issue in minutes and dispatch the right technicians only when needed.
+Gisual doesn't just use CloudNativePG to keep the lights on for themselves and their customers; they actively contribute engineering to ensure it shines brightly for the entire community.

 It's no wonder Jeff ended up in Tech, he has always had an insatiable curiosity to figure out how things work: